Blaisorblade/pdbp.github.io/index.md

 You may argue: why using an explicit `read` member if using an implicitly available `implicitly` value works as well.

   - using the member `read` instead of the value `implicitly` does not really matter so much,
-  - - just like `implicitly` can only be used in a context where the type system allows it to be used, `read` can only be used in a context where the type system allows it to be used.
+    - `implicitly` can only be used in a context where the type system allows it to be used
-  -
+    - `read` can only be used in a context where the type system allows it to be used.

 .
 ### **Introducing `type` `` `I=>` ``**